-During Year 10 inspections, water within the drainage channel was found to continue to flow correctly, despite some silt build-up in the channel immediately downstream of the traffic circle flap gate.
+During Year 11 inspections, water within the drainage channel was found to continue to flow correctly, despite some silt build-up in the channel immediately downstream of the traffic circle flap gate.
 Visual inspections in past years indicated that the flap gate on the drainage outfall to the former headpond was intermittently not operational due to silt and mud deposits.
 No immediate action is required; however, monitoring will continue in this area and repairs will be recommended if required.
+The starter dyke flap gate structure at the drainage channel, which was repaired in 2012 and replaced in 2014, continued to show signs of leakage during visual inspections in Year 11.
+No immediate action is required.
+The gate will be replaced with a permanent structure as part of Stage 3 construction.
+General drainage and function of the drainage improvements and associated works will continue to be monitored on a quarterly basis as part of the on-going visual inspections.